katcipis/sophia/notes/languages/go.md

 decisions and constraints that make designing a proper parametric types system impossible.

+Impossible is a strong word, because it is always possible to do something, just as was possible to add namespaces/isolation on Linux, it is just much more complex and clumsy than on systems that were designed with this idea from the ground up like Plan9/Inferno/Fuchsia.

+By impossible I mean, you won't have a nice result, specially not a result comparable to another system that was designed with the ground up with the idea in mind.
+This is an instance of the principle that not everything can be implemented in an ad-hoc manner.
+Some things need to be embedded on the design from the first day up, they don't lend themselves easily to be added later, after a lot of other design decisions are incompatible with it.

+Well, going back to Go.
 Go has a constraint, for the sake of simplicity, that operators are not first class citizens.
 They are magical citizens, that are there, they work, they are used all the time, but you can't define them, you can't manipulate them, you can't talk about them.

-For example, there never was a way in Go (and still there isn't) a way to define an interface saying "I want all comparable types".
-You can define an interface
+For example, there never was a way in Go (and still there isn't) to define an interface saying "I want all comparable types".
+You can define an interface like:
-like:

 ```go
 type equal interface {